DineshPatel-GA/bostonhousepricing1/README.md

         --
         and run again.
 If lib. do not get recognized, go on top-rt at 'python' and select anaconda config and run again.
         ---
-     HTML page:
+F. CRAETE HTML page:
         Templates folder
             home.html file detail html code with a form to input data will go here.
         Test run:
             >python app.py
             if this does not run delete the current cmd and open it again, and/or pip install -r requirements.txt If run, get the ip address and run to see if html page shows up.

     POSTMAN (1:54):
         Install postman
         Select 'POST' and give ip address with app in app.py